rudreshmodi/To-Do-List/README.md

 # To-Do-List
-With only Html CSS JS Latest Features Added
+With only HTML CSS JavaScript Latest Features Added